ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 - **sh** - a POSIX compliant shell.
 Generic name, not a specific project
    - Most portable (since standard)
-   - Many FSL scripts (claim to be)
+   - Many FSL scripts (attempt to be)
-- **ksh** - KornShell.
+- **ksh** - KornSHell.
 Based on older bash, but also became a root for tcsh, zsh and others
 - **dash** - an implementation of a POSIX compliant shell (**sh**)
    - You will not see it used directly in a shebang
 - **bash** - Bourne Again SHell.